HenryNugraha/Window-List-Hotkey/README.md

 Window List with Hotkey
 ===============
 An applet for Cinnamon, based from stock window list applet.
 This applet has functional hotkey to activate certain opened window on list by using key combination.
-It will add 10 set of keybinding (SUPER KEY + 1,2,3,4,5,6,7,8,9 or 0).
+It will add 10 set of keybindings (SUPER KEY + 1,2,3,4,5,6,7,8,9 or 0).
 If you happened to have any of these keybindings already set, please undo them from their respective software.

 ===============
 Version: 1.0.0<br />